luizguilhermesj/generic-rest-api/readme.md

 GET /api/v2/user
 [...]

-You can also add some middlewares to all generic rest routes:
+You can also add some middlewares to all generic rest routes using an options argument:

 ```javascript
 var options = {